One Piece Film: Red: Development

-Gorō Taniguchi previously directed the 1998 OVA, One Piece: Defeat The Pirate Ganzak!, which was produced by Production I.G.
-It was the first animated adaptation of One Piece manga, released before the anime series broadcast and had limited screenings in Japanese theaters.
+Gorō Taniguchi previously directed the 1998 OVA, One Piece: Take Down!
+The Pirate Ganzak!, at Production I.G when he was employed at the studio.
+It was the first animated adaptation of the One Piece manga, released before the broadcast of Toei Animation's anime series and had limited screenings in Japanese theaters.
 Oda stated that Taniguchi was "the first person to ever animate Luffy".
 After the first announcement of the film in November 2021, Taniguchi said that he wanted to express a One Piece that had never been seen before and that he would show it in One Piece Film: Red.

 According to Shinji Shimizu, a producer of the One Piece anime at Toei Animation, One Piece Film: Red is the One Piece film that Eiichiro Oda most actively participated in the development of.
 Oda is the executive producer, character designer, and also script reviewer of the film.
 He also said that the film will be different from the previous One Piece films, saying its animation will primarily be in 2D but in some scenes will be in 3D CGI to make it more impactful.

 The script for the film was developed by Oda, Taniguchi, and Tsutomu Kuroiwa for over two years.
 After finishing, Oda praised the final script saying, "It's fantastic!".
 Tsutomu Kuroiwa, the screenwriter, assured that One Piece Film: Red would be a great movie that would touch many hearts.

 Music

 The film score was composed by Yasutaka Nakata, and the theme song for the film is "New Genesis" performed by Ado and produced by Nakata.
-Ado also performed six more songs featuring Mrs. Green Apple, Vaundy, Fake Type., Hiroyuki Sawano, Yuta Orisaka, and Motohiro Hata in each and Toei Animation and Ado released their respective music videos on YouTube.
+Ado also performed six more songs as insert songs featuring Mrs. Green Apple, Vaundy, Fake Type., Hiroyuki Sawano, Yuta Orisaka, and Motohiro Hata in each and Toei Animation and Ado released their respective music videos on YouTube.
 The album Uta’s Songs: One Piece Film Red, containing all the vocal songs from the film was released on August 10, 2022, while the score album published by Avex, containing 47 tracks, was released on October 28, 2022.